MEDIA & REVIEWS

 THE FANS SPEAK

-• "Stephanie played a Guest shot at [the Ozark Jazz Society] last night [6/6/10].
-Introduced by Jeff Barnhart, she played [Luckey Roberts'] Nothin' as Brian Holland and Jeff looked on from the wings with their eyes bugged out at her virtuosic performance.
+• "Stephanie played a guest shot for our jazz society last night.
+She played Luckey Roberts' Nothin' as [other musicians] looked on from the wings with their eyes bugged out at her virtuosic performance.
 When she finished the piece, the room erupted like the stands exploding after a Packers touchdown.
-The Crowd Went Wild.
+The crowd went wild!
 That must happen a lot for Stephanie, because she accepted it with unabashed grace, beamed, and left the stage as the audience continued to rave at her amazing accomplishment."

 • "When Oscar, James P., Jelly Roll, Fats and Art passed on, it was said that no one could ever recreate that magic.
 You have the potential along with only 3 or 4 people alive today to fullfil that dream.
 You are truly wonderful, young lady."